citp/privacy-policy-historical/t/ta/tal/talenthunter.com.md

 **9\.
 What else should you know about your privacy online?** You must be at least 18 years old or have a parents or guardians permission by having a parent or guardian agree to our Terms Of Service to use this site.
 Our policy is that we do not knowingly collect, use or disclose Personally Identifiable Information about visitors that are under 18 years of age.

-You should also be aware that when Personally Identifiable Information is voluntarily disclosed (i.e. your name, e-mail address, etc.) on this site, that information, along with any information disclosed in your communication, can be collected and used by third parties and may result in unsolicited messages from third parties.
-Such activities are beyond our control and this Policy does not apply to such information.
-Any submissions to public areas on this site are accepted with the understanding that they are accessible to all third parties.
-If you do not want your comments to be viewed by third parties, you are advised not to make any submissions.
 Ultimately, you are solely responsible for maintaining the secrecy of your password and/or account information.
 Please be careful and responsible whenever you're online.

 If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please contact us by sending a letter to: